 - Hot flushes may last between a few seconds and 10 minutes but an average is around 4 minutes.
 Frequency may be from every hour to a couple of times a week.

 - There is a sensation of intense heat and a feeling that the face and whole body is flushing.
 It is often difficult to ignore and women having hot flushes often fling open windows when all around them are anything but warm.
-Flushing and sweating may not be apparent to the observer but the sufferer tends to be very self-conscious of the affliction.
+Flushing and sweating may not be apparent to the observer but the person affected tends to be very self-conscious of the affliction.

 - Lack of concentration and poor memory are commonly associated.